infinum/frontend-handbook/Angular/Angular guidelines and best practices/File and module organization and naming.md

     - `pages/`
       - `users-container/`
       - `posts-container/`
-- `PostsCount` component is used only inside `users-container` top-level route, but it is used in both `user-details-container` and `users-list-container` sub-routes.
+- `PostsCount` component is used only inside the `users-container` top-level route, but it is used in both `user-details-container` and `users-list-container` sub-routes.
   - `src/app/`
     - `pages/`
       - `users-container/`